 Welcoming the LGBT (lesbian, gay, bisexual, and transgender) community for more than 30 years, this charming resort offers individual cabins on three acres on a hillside covered with redwood trees—yet it is also only three blocks from the town of Gurneville’s shopping and restaurants.
 The romantic cabins include gas fireplaces, comfortable beds, kitchenettes, and two-person soaking tubs, but the resort also offers tent camping in the summer.
 Enjoy the complimentary continental breakfast each morning, and then relax at the clothing optional pool.
 Dogs are welcome.

 Tucked into a hillside within a redwood forest along the Russian River, the Tudor-style Rio Nido Lodge is an intimate bed and breakfast where modern meets urban peace—perfect for an adult getaway (guests must be at least 21).
 Built in 1920 when Rio Nido was a resort wonderland, the lodge offered overnight accommodations for performers playing at the local amphitheater or dance hall, with guests including Bing Crosby, the Dorsey brothers, the Grateful Dead, and Janis Joplin.
 Closed for many years, the historic lodge was refurbished and reopened in 2013, with 11 modern sleeping rooms plus a cottage.
-The onsite Moon River Marketplace serves coffee and smoothies, and offers free Wi-Fi.

 On a quiet bend in the Russian River, this quaint resort offers a variety of accommodations.
 Each of the 11 rooms is different, but each is thoughtfully decorated and thoroughly relaxing.
 A daily continental breakfast features coffee cakes, breads, muffins, fresh fruit, juice, and freshly brewed coffee.
 The meticulously manicured grounds glow with the color of flowers and the aroma of herbs.
 Surrounded by majestic redwoods, the resort backs up to a private, sunny river beach.